Simultaneous Conjugacy Classes as Combinatorial Invariants of Finite Groups: Introduction

 We derive expressions (\ref{eq:3}) and (\ref{eq:5}) for $A_G(t)$ and $B_G(t)$, which show that they are rational functions of $t$.
 The rational functions $A_G(t)$ and $B_G(t)$ may be regarded as combinatorial invariants of $G$.
 The rational functions for $A_G(t)$ and $B_G(t)$ have simple poles that lie on the positive real axis.
 By locating these poles, we show that $\alpha_{G,n}$ grows like a geometric series in $n$ with common ratio $|G|$, the cardinality of $G$, whereas $\beta_{G,n}$ grows with common ratio equal to the maximal cardinality of an abelian subgroup of $G$ (Theorem~\ref{theorem:asymptotic}).

-We say that groups $G_1$ and $G_2$ are $A$-equivalent (resp., $B$-equivalent) if $A_{G_1}(t)=A_{G_2}(t)$ (resp., $B_{G_1}(t)=B_{G_2}(t)$). $A$-equivalence is easy to characterize: two finite groups are $A$-equivalent if and only if they have the same class equation (Theorem~\ref{theorem:class-eq-A}).
-We do not have a similar group-theoretic characterization of $B$-equivalence.
+We say that finite groups $G_1$ and $G_2$ are $A$-equivalent (resp., $B$-equivalent) if $A_{G_1}(t)=A_{G_2}(t)$ (resp., $B_{G_1}(t)=B_{G_2}(t)$). $A$-equivalence is easy to characterize: two finite groups are $A$-equivalent if and only if they have the same class equation (Theorem~\ref{theorem:class-eq-A}).
+We do not have a similar group-theoretic characterization of $B$-equivalence in general.
+However in case of a $p$-group $G$, coefficient of $t^n$ in $B_G(t)$ has an interesting meaning in algebraic topology: it is the Morava $K$-theory Euler characteristic the classifying space of $G$ \cite[Theorem B (Part 1)]{HKR}.
+We have computed both $A_G(t)$ and $B_G(t)$ for all $p$-groups of rank up to $5$ in \cite{KPP}.

-Hall classified groups into families using the notion of \emph{isoclinism} in \cite{Hall}.
-These families played an important role in the classification of $p$-groups.
-Hall and Senior \cite{HallSenior} classified all groups of order $2^n$ for $n\leq 6$, and James \cite{Rodney} classified all groups of order $p^n$ for $n\leq 6$ for odd primes in terms of these families.
-These families comprise groups of different orders.
-For a family of $p$-groups, the smallest $n$ such that the family has a group of order $p^n$ is called the \emph{rank} of the family.

 The normalized functions $A_G(t/|G|)$ and $B_G(t/|G|)$ are invariants of isoclinism families (Theorem~\ref{corollary:family-invariants}).
 Therefore isoclinic groups of the same order are both $A$-equivalent and $B$-equivalent.